vabrador/quicksocket/README.md

 sudo apt-get install libpython3-dev
 ```

-If you encounter errors building `pyo3`, you may need to check whether it can find yor python and any related python dev dependencies: https://pyo3.rs/v0.10.1/building_and_distribution.html
+If you encounter errors building `pyo3`, you may need to check whether it can find your python and any related python dev dependencies: https://pyo3.rs/v0.10.1/building_and_distribution.html

 ## Todos: